 A business name is the trading name under which your business operates.

 What Is the Difference Between a Trading Name and a Business Name?

 There is no difference between a trading name and a business name.
 A trading name is an old term that refers to the same thing.
 The correct term to use is 'business name', which is the legal title that your business operates under.

 Do I Need to Register a Business Name in NSW?

 Here are some examples of when you would need to register a business name:

 - Bruce Adams owns a Bakery as a sole trader.
 His legal name is Bruce Adams and he wants his business to be known as Bruce’s Pies.

 - Don Jones and Wayne Rust run an accountancy business together, operating as a partnership.
 Their partnership's legal name is Don Jones and Wayne Rust and they want their business to be known as Don and Wayne Accounting.

 - A proprietary limited company is registered with ASIC under its legal name Ben Matthews Pty Ltd. The company wants to operate under the name Top-End Web Services, so it must be registered as a business name.

-Here is a checklist for you to consider before you register business name:
+Here is a checklist of things you need to consider before you go on the business name register: